systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 }
 ```

-I chose also define backgrounds and accents graphics as part of the theme.
+I chose to also define backgrounds and accents graphics as part of the theme.
 Since it's often better to store assets separately from code repositories,
     it seemed like a natural step to define these assets with the theme.
 This makes it easy to swap out images and graphics or even host them